Ohio foster care youth and alumni are excited to be able to talk with federal decision-makers about:

-This committee plays a crucial role in United States foster care policy including the areas listed below.
+The Committee on Ways and Means plays a crucial role in United States foster care policy including the areas listed below.
+This is particularly true of the Subcommittee on Work and Welfare.

 | John H. Chafee Foster Care Program | Chafee can be used in many ways to help foster youth.
-This provision has not kept up with the cost of inflation, and the enlarged population of youth that it now serves. |
+States need to have a sense of urgency about utilizing this provision to prepare foster youth for successful adulthoods. |

-| ETV Funds | Ohio’s ETV provider recently did a research study about housing and food insecurities faced by ETV recipients.
-ETV is a wonderful resource — but the amount of funding doesn’t cover all of student needs.
-That’s why the state of Ohio is looking into tuition waivers. |
+| ETV Funds | ETV is a wonderful resource — but program eligibility varies by state.
+Ohio’s ETV provider recently did a research study about housing and food insecurities faced by ETV recipients.
+The amount of funding for each student doesn’t cover the cost of attendance including room and board.
+That’s why the state of Ohio is currently looking into tuition waivers. |

-| Temporary Assistance for Needy Families | Ohio recently lost its TANF-Independent Living allocation. |
+| Temporary Assistance for Needy Families | Ohio recently lost its TANF-Independent Living allocation.
+This happened at the same time that driving requirements were increased. |

 | Increased Population in Need of Chafee Services | |